daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 attuned; at 70, I followed my heart's desire without overstepping the boundaries of right."* [^confucius]

 I took a winding road in my 20s and 30s.
-But I am catching up to the wise man at the age 40, at least in my humble way.
+But I am catching up with the wise man at the age 40, at least in my humble way.

 I am not quite there yet to find what "the mandate of Heaven" is to me.
 But I